loujainbilal/MICB475_Team4/Meeting_Minutes/Mar_20.md

 **March 13th 2023**

 **Agenda**
-- We tried training a classifier and then applied it to the merged rep seqs, but it did not work.
+- Parvin tried training a classifier and then applied it to the merged rep seqs, but it did not work.

 ![image (1)](https://github.com/loujainbilal/MICB475_Team4/assets/159331304/a3e384ec-0d52-4e0c-9c1f-85389b3f72ac)

-- When I ran the code for merging the two taxonomy files, I got this error below.
+- When Parvin ran the code for merging the two taxonomy files, I got this error below.

 ![image](https://github.com/loujainbilal/MICB475_Team4/assets/159331304/00a1b67b-a552-4cea-afd9-40ae9618dfe3)